mendokuse3/General-Assembly-Code/unit_1/w01d3/warm_up_exercise/README.md

 ## Typing
 - Coding JavaScript often means reaching for keys that you're not used to.
 Take 2-5 minutes every day to practice
-- Try typing.io that specifically lets you practice tying code
+- Try typing.io that specifically lets you practice typing code
 - You can also google `learn to type free` - to find the right typing practice for you, even going back and practicing touch typing regular characters can help you speed up